 I remember the day he left and the agonizing internal scream that unleashed inside me.
 I remember the dread of tuning into war news to hear what was happening … hoping it wasn’t happening near Ray.
 I remember the heightened security at Robinson Barracks, where we lived with hundreds of other military families.
 I remember not going to bed.
 Just not going.
 For nights on end, I couldn’t face that bedroom without my Ray beside me.
 I’d fall asleep on the couch, then stumble to bed at first light to catch a few more hours of sleep.
 I remember my daughter’s question.
 I remember realizing that I could not truthfully reassure her that her father would not die.
 I could assure her that even if we lost Daddy, he would be safe with Jesus.
 But it was hard to answer.
 Ray experienced some close calls, but we thank God he came home to us.

-Today, however, is the day we remember those who never came home again.
+This weekend, however, we remember those who never came home again.
 The ones who hugged families goodbye, steadied their hearts, shouldered their gear, and walked toward danger for the sake of those families.
 The ones who honored their oaths to their country.
 The ones who fought against tyranny in faraway places, striving to bring freedom to the oppressed.
 The ones whose spouses, children, and parents endured unimaginable loss.
 The ones who died because they loved.

 Granted, not everyone fights for the right reasons, not every war rescues the oppressed.
 But, can we stop today and just remember with gratitude the huge sacrifices made in our country by men and women who did love?
 Who did fight for freedom?
 Who did fight because they believed in right over wrong?